Ravi Zacharias: Academic credential controversies

 In an earlier edition of his biography and in other literature, Zacharias claimed to have studied at the University of Cambridge and was a visiting professor at the University of Oxford.
 In multiple speaking engagements he said that he had taken a class in quantum mechanics under John Polkinghorne and while a visiting scholar at Cambridge had heard Stephen Hawking lecture, seeing him struggle between agnosticism and theism.
 Zacharias often claimed in books and sermons that he was invited to be a visiting scholar at Cambridge, where he focused his studies on Romantic writers and moralist philosophers.

 The veracity of Zacharias's purported academic positions at the universities of Oxford and Cambridge was questioned by psychologist Warren Throckmorton.
 Throckmorton claimed that Zacharias "wasn't being truthful", pointing out that he had been a visiting scholar at Ridley Hall, though Ridley Hall does maintain ties with the Faculty of Divinity, University of Cambridge.
 Atheist commentator Steve Baughman also ran a website that claimed that Zacharias exaggerated his qualifications.

 In 2017, Christianity Today reported accusations that Zacharias had exaggerated his academic credentials; for instance that he had referred to himself in multiple articles and videos with the title "Doctor" or "Dr." though he did not have a PhD qualification.
 In response, Zacharias said he had been conferred ten honorary doctorates and RZIM further argued that "in Ravi's homeland of India… honorific titles are customary and are used frequently out of respect for elders, including by the RZIM India team when addressing Ravi."
 In a statement, RZIM indicated that "[in] earlier years, 'Dr.' did appear before Ravi's name in some of our materials, including on our website, which is an appropriate and acceptable practice with honorary doctorates.
 However, because this practice can be contentious in certain circles, we no longer use it."
 Christianity Today reported that Zacharias' online biography was edited following the accusations regarding his credentials.

-Sexual abuse
+Sexual abuse allegations

 Both before and after his death in May 2020, multiple women alleged that Zacharias had engaged in habitual sexual misconduct and/or abuse.
 Ruth Malhotra, a former member of RZIM, claims that suspicions regarding Zacharias' behavior had existed during his lifetime but that RZIM employees were not allowed to investigate.